oded-yunger/lightcli/README.md

 ## KLUMmapa content transformations
 content mapping options :-
-1) get a subset of a content structure
+- get a subset of a content structure
-2) transform one structure to another
+- transform one structure to another
-3) merge two structures
+- merge two different structures

 ## KLUMmada content extensions
-customize content rendering using regular expressions and rules for example:
+customize content rendering using regular expressions and rules i.e.
 - search for @twitterusername and link it to the user stream
 - search for #twitterhashtag and link it to a hashtag stream